 MB: Schumpeter describes, which I find incredibly interesting, that the early 17th century was a real-time of anomie—Holland had 32 central banks, some of which were family-owned.
 What you’re experiencing is what Marx was already thinking about – that the pound, which was a pound of silver at some point – more or less disappears into thin air when it becomes a component of something.
 Then, going back a hundred years and looking at what suddenly happened after the founding of the Bank of England, you realize Bernard de Mandeville’s sentence about a private vice turning into a public benefit was virtually impossible before that in the 17th century, which Schumpeter describes as a period of monetary civil war—but the moment when the State appears as an actor pacifying the interest rate in England and can switch to assignats, you suddenly have something like a market.
 And I've always wondered, if you go into a national library and look at what’s been written about the history of the Central Bank, it's almost a nirvana because there are only a few books about it – it’s like a history that hasn't been written.

 HF: Yes, the Mandeville story is that, in principle, you can also organize it privately, so that’s not crucial.
 You can also say that today, the FED – the American Central Bank isn’t a State institution—I think it’s a corporation or private ownership, but that's not important.
 What’s important is that this institution has a clear public mandate.
-They then make their profits, and whatever else they do is of secondary importance.
+They can then make their profits, and whatever else they do is of secondary importance.
 However, as most countries have done, the State can also organize it entirely.
 For us, it's a Ministry of Finance department, as was the Central Bank in England until about 15 years ago.
 That doesn't change the fact that this money has to be spent on economic development.

 Schumpeter clearly stated and demonstrated in his theory of economic development that we need money created by the State and banks since banks also create money under this umbrella.
 When banks grant loans, they provide the money necessary for economic development, which was the sticking point.
 Before and after that, economists still claimed that money was neutral and the veil.
 When you throw a veil over the economy, it's called money – and when you pull away the veil, everything is the same as before—that’s grandiose nonsense.
 It's pure ideology.
 They wanted to prevent politicians or outsiders from influencing their beautiful markets.
 But of course, that's not true.
 Money is crucial for economic development.
 Central bank policy, as every child should know today, is key to many things, not just fighting inflation.
 I explained this very clearly in my book.
 It’s not, and it can’t be the main task of the Central Bank to fight inflation, whose main task must be to stimulate investment saturation.
 Fighting inflation can be done in other ways, namely, first and foremost, through an income policy and sensible wage development.